 8. Paid-up Member:

 A paid up member is entitled to fish the Association’s waters and to partake in all the activities of the Association.

 Honorary members may be elected by the Committee for outstanding services rendered to the Association.

 10. Annual Subscription:

 - The annual subscription shall cover the year from the 1st April to the 31st March following.
-Reduced subscriptions shall be allowed to members less than 18 years of age and over 65 years
+Reduced subscriptions shall be allowed to members less than 18 years of age and of, or over state pension age,

 - No member shall be allowed to fish until their current year’s subscription is paid.

 - Members may rejoin the Association at any time during the membership period.
 (Rule10b) particularly applies to these members, they may not fish until they hold a valid membership card.

 If members fail to renew their membership during the membership period they shall be deemed to have forfeited their membership, except as provided in case of deferred members.

 - Ordinary and non-voting Members.
 The entrance fee and annual subscription will be fixed by the Committee each year and notified to all members.

 - Deferred membership.
 A retaining fee is payable in advance for deferred membership.
 Full membership shall be restored on payment of the current subscription.